 Invoice factoring vs. purchase order financing

 There is sometimes confusion around invoice factoring and purchase order financing.
 While they may seem similar, they are actually quite different.
 Purchase order financing is common for businesses that are looking for funds to purchase the necessary materials to complete a project.
-On the flip side, invoice factoring is used by companies to fulfill gaps in their business’s cash flow by getting finding outstanding invoices.
+On the flip side, invoice factoring is used by companies to fulfill gaps in their business’s cash flow by receiving upfront payment for outstanding invoices.

 Ready to Start Invoice Factoring?